 Reinventing Your Writing for Government in a New World

-For decades, the public sector was known for its formal, almost parental, tone.
-Government communication – from letters and forms to web content and emails – was often dense and jargon-heavy, with convoluted and ambiguous messaging.
-This was accepted as the norm.
+For decades, public sector writing has been identified with a formal, almost parental, tone.
+Government communication – from letters and forms to web content and emails – has included dense, jargon-heavy, and unclear messaging.
+Unfortunately, this style of writing has been accepted as the norm.

 Who Should Attend

-Stay up to date with best practice and enhance your writing skills across different genres and platforms
+Stay up to date with best practices and enhance your writing skills across different genres and platforms.

-Better identify, understand and connect with readers to get the results you need
+Identify and connect with your readers to get the results you need.

-Identify common writing pitfalls and how to avoid them for more effective communication
+Recognize common writing pitfalls and how to avoid them for more effective communication.

 Meet Your Facilitator